bsamseth/.emacs.d/README.md

 ```
 $ cd ~ && git clone https://github.com/bsamseth/.emacs.d
 ```
-Please not however that before you start Emacs you need to edit the Org-mode configuration.
+Please note, however, before you start Emacs you need to edit the Org-mode configuration.
 This depends on certain folders to exist, and will cause the load to fail if not handled.
 As a first, just ignore the configuration related to Org-mode.
 This is done by commenting the